Precautionary Boil Orders

 How long does a precautionary boil order remain in effect?

 Each boil order situation is different, making it impossible to predict how long the precautionary boil order will remain in effect.
 It will not be lifted until testing shows that the water meets public health standards.
 (As a reminder, a precautionary boil order does NOT mean contamination has been found.)
 However, in general, a routine precautionary boil order and verification testing window will take between 24 and 48 hours to complete.
-Once a precautionary boil order has been lifted, Water/Wastewater Utility staff will go door-to-door again and issue green door tags to notify residents and businesses that the water has tested safe and the precautionary boil order is now longer in effect.
+Once a precautionary boil order has been lifted, City staff will go door-to-door again and issue green door tags to notify residents and businesses that the water has tested safe and the precautionary boil order is now longer in effect.

 Where do I go for information if I’m a business and need help assessing next steps during a precautionary boil order?